buvinghausen/TaskTupleAwaiter/tools/README.md

 # TaskTupleAwaiter tools

-these folders contain tools for the project
+These folders contain tools for the project.

-Generator.CLI can be used like
+Usage:

+## Generator.CLI

- - ```generator d D:\ -v false -a 20 --format true```
+ - `generator d D:\ -v false -a 20 --format true`
- - ```generator f D:\FileName.cs -v false -a 20 --format true```
+ - `generator f D:\FileName.cs -v false -a 20 --format true`

  d = directory
  f = file

- -v verify compilation
+ -v Verifies the compilation.
- -a arity
+ -a Maximum arity used for the operation.
- --format whether or not a formatter should be applied
+ --format Whether or not a formatter should be applied.